-Hermes Agent: Free Self-Improving AI Agent (Desktop App Released)
+Hermes Agent: Free Self-Improving AI Agent (Native App Released)

-Hermes Agent is an open-source, self-improving AI agent that runs persistently on a server, VPS, or local machine.
+Hermes Agent is a free, open-source, self-improving AI agent from Nous Research.
+It runs through a CLI, TUI, native desktop app, web dashboard, messaging gateway, server, VPS, or local machine.

-It learns from your conversations, creates reusable skills from completed tasks, maintains long-term memory across sessions, and operates through Telegram, Discord, Slack, WhatsApp, Signal, email, and CLI.
+It learns from your conversations, creates reusable skills from completed tasks, maintains long-term memory across sessions, verifies work against evidence, and operates through Telegram, Discord, Slack, WhatsApp, Signal, email, CLI, TUI, desktop, and browser-based administration surfaces.

 Hermes arrived after OpenClaw had already pushed personal AI agents into mainstream developer discussion.
 OpenClaw proved that an agent could live outside a browser tab, connect to personal channels, remember context, and act across local tools.

-Hermes falls into the same category, with a stronger emphasis on self-improving skills, model choice, remote execution, and a built-in migration path for OpenClaw users.
+Hermes falls into the same category, with a stronger emphasis on self-improving skills, model choice, remote execution, desktop access, and a built-in migration path for OpenClaw users.

 The project’s GitHub growth gives Hermes more credibility than a normal new agent launch.
-Hermes crossed 140,000 stars in under three months and now sits at around 180,000 stars, placing it among the most popular open-source AI agent projects around the web.
+Hermes crossed 140,000 stars in under three months and now sits above 200,000 stars, placing it among the most visible open-source AI agent projects around the web.

 Read More: Automate Anything: 10 Best & Open-source AI Agents